-I often times start people off with the exercises in Core Stability of the Back ebook.
+I often start people off with the Core Stability of the Back ebook exercises.
 You can check it out here.

-Make sure the person has medical clearance to start an exercise program and the medical team supervising has provided you with exercise guidelines.
+Ensure the person has medical clearance to start an exercise program, and the medical team supervising has provided you with exercise guidelines.